 Frequently Asked Questions

-What if I decide not to participate in the First-Year Pathway or complete the outcomes and expectations of one summer program?
+What if I decide not to participate in First-Year Pathway or fail to complete a summer program?

 Your enrollment at WVU is contingent upon your participation in the First-Year Pathway.
 If you decide not to participate, you may consider attending one of our divisional campuses or another institution and then transfer to WVU after you successfully complete 24 credit hours.

 What if I retake the ACT or SAT and get a better score?

 The ACT and SAT can be retaken and your updated scores submitted to WVU for consideration.
 Check timelines for both test scores, not only when the test is being given but when scores are being released.
 It can take up to two weeks after scores are released for them to be received by WVU.
 Scores will need to be received by the Admissions office prior to May 1, 2018 for FYP students.
 Due to participation in the summer programs, it is vital to have your new scores before May 1.
 You may contact the WVU Office of Admissions at 304-293-2121 with any questions regarding your admission status.

 What if I do not complete a summer program provided by the FYP?

 You will be referred to one of our WVU divisional campuses .